 - Do not place propane/LP supply tank(s) inside any structure.
 Locate propane/LP supply tank(s) outdoors (propane/LP units only). - 3.
 If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 4.
-This heater shall not be installed in a bedroom or bathroom. - 5.
-WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - This heater shall not be installed in a bedroom or bathroom, unless installed as a vented appliance.
+See Installing Damper Clamp Accessory (Required For Vented Applications), Page 12.
+This gas log set may not be installed as a vented appliance in a bedroom or bathroom in the Commonwealth of Massachusetts. - 5.
+WARNING: Before installing in a solid fuel-burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
 A dirty chimney flue may create and distribute soot within the house.
 Inspect chimney flue for damage.
-If damaged, repair flue and firebox before operating heater. - 6.
+If damaged, repair flue and firebox before operating appliance. - 6.
 Do not burn solid-fuel in a fireplace in which an unvented appliance is installed. - 7.
-If fireplace has glass doors, never operate this heater with glass doors closed.
+If appliance has glass doors, never operate this appliance with glass doors closed.
 Any glass doors shall be fully opened when the appliance is in operation.
-If you operate heater with doors closed, heat buildup inside fireplace will cause glass to burst.
+If you operate appliance with doors closed, heat buildup inside fireplace will cause glass to burst.
 Make sure there are no obstructions across openings of fireplace. - To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, Page 33. - 9.
-Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
+Before using furniture polish, wax, carpet cleaner or similar products, turn appliance off.
 If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls and furniture. - 10.
-This heater needs fresh, outside air ventilation to run properly.
-This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
+This appliance needs fresh, outside air ventilation to run properly.
+This appliance has an Oxygen Depletion Sensing (ODS) safety shutoff system.

-The ODS shuts down the heater if enough fresh air is not available.
-See Air for Combustion and Ventilation, Page 6.
-If heater keeps shutting off, see Troubleshooting, Page 36.
+The ODS shuts down the appliance if enough fresh air is not available.
+See Air for Combus-tion and Ventilation, Page 6.
+If appliance keeps shutting off, see Troubleshooting, Page 36.